The Data Behind Gender-Based Car Insurance Pricing

 Is gender-based insurance pricing considered discrimination?

 It depends on your perspective.
 Insurers call it actuarial science — a data-driven method of pricing risk based on statistical correlations with claims behavior.
 Critics call it unfair because gender is an immutable characteristic that penalizes individuals for group statistics.
-Seven states have sided with critics and banned the practice.
-At the federal level, the PAID Act was reintroduced in 2025 to prohibit gender-based pricing nationwide, but it has not yet passed into law.
+Several states have sided with critics and banned the practice.
+At the federal level, the PAID Act was previously introduced to prohibit gender-based pricing nationwide, but as of mid-2026 it has not passed and has not been reintroduced in the current 119th Congress.

 How can young male drivers lower their car insurance rates?

-Young men have several powerful levers to pull: maintaining a clean driving record (no accidents or tickets), enrolling in a telematics program for behavioral discounts of up to 40%, staying on a parent's policy rather than getting standalone coverage, completing a defensive driving course, and choosing a safer vehicle that's less expensive to insure.
+Young men have several powerful levers: maintaining a clean driving record, enrolling in a telematics program for behavioral discounts of 10–40%, staying on a parent's policy rather than getting standalone coverage, completing a defensive driving course, and choosing a safer vehicle that's less expensive to insure.
 Shopping and comparing quotes from multiple carriers is also essential — rate differences between insurers for the same young male driver can be dramatic.
+Check our guide to teen driver insurance costs and discounts for more strategies.

 How are non-binary people rated for car insurance?

-In the seven states that ban gender-based pricing, non-binary drivers are rated neutrally alongside all other drivers — gender simply isn't a factor.
+In states that ban gender-based pricing, non-binary drivers are rated neutrally alongside all other drivers — gender simply isn't a factor.
 In other states, practices vary by insurer.
-Some use the gender on your driver's license, including an "X" marker if applicable, while others default to a male or female rate.
-Non-binary drivers should shop multiple carriers and focus on telematics and other behavior-based discounts to get the most competitive rate available.
+Some use the gender on your driver's license, including an "X" marker if applicable, while others default to the sex listed on your birth certificate or average male/female rates.
+Non-binary drivers should shop multiple carriers, focus on telematics and other behavior-based discounts, and contact their state insurance commissioner if they believe they've been rated unfairly.
+Learn more about adding a teenage driver to your policy if you're navigating family coverage decisions as well.